Pittsburgh-NEH-Institute/eXistentializer/README.md

 ### pre-install.xq

-This file copies a file with the filename extension *.xconf* from the project directory into a location where eXist-db will use it to support indexed retrieval, facets, and fields.
-It should not be edited by hand.
-It is possible to build and install a package without a *pre-install.xq*, but the Initializer nonetheless supports this file because any non-trivial eXist-db will use indexing.
-The Initializer does not create index files because 1) those are highly project specific, and 2) they are commonly hand-edited and we wanted to ensure that the Initializer could be rerun in an existing project without accidentally overwriting files a user might reasonably be expected to have changed.
+This file is run automatically when an app is installed into a running instance of eXist-db.
+It copies a file with the filename extension *.xconf* from the project directory into a location where eXist-db will use it to support indexed retrieval, facets, and fields, and the project files are then indexed automatically as they are installed.
+This file should not be edited by hand.

+It is possible to build and install a package without a *pre-install.xq*, but the Initializer nonetheless supports this file because any non-trivial eXist-db app will use indexing.
+The Initializer does not create actual index files because 1) those are highly project specific, and 2) they are commonly hand-edited and we wanted to ensure that the Initializer could be rerun inside an existing project without accidentally overwriting files a user might reasonably be expected to have changed.

 ### .exist.json